Case Study

 Make it buildable and repeatable

 A design language only becomes valuable when teams can implement it consistently.
-We produced delivery-quality design assets and documentation, aligned to Channel 4’s standards where available, with clear states, variants and behavioural guidance - so delivery teams could build with confidence and reduce rework.
+We produced delivery-quality design assets and documentation aligned to Channel 4’s standards where available, with clear states, variants and behavioural guidance, enabling delivery teams to build with confidence and reduce rework.

 Ways of working: design governance that supports pace